PhotoboothProject/PhotoboothProject.github.io/Update-Photobooth.md

 ### Updating Photobooth on Linux

+Node.js **must** be installed in v14 or greater.
+Currently only v14 and v16 are tested.
+Our installer will check your Node.js version and suggest an update/downgrade if needed.

 #### Updating from v2.x or older
 To update from an old version to latest Photobooth it's recommend to [make a clean installalation](INSTALL).